platipodium/holocene/ReadMe.md

 see text and equations in Material and Methods of Wirtz et al, Multicentennial cycles in continental demography synchronous with solar activity and climate stability, subm.
 --------------

+## Date preprocessing

+### Archaeological data

+The original dASIS dataset was filtered end enriched with the P3K14C dataset.
+The combined dataset was spatially fuzzified and overlaps were removed.
+If you use this dataset for Europe, please cite our dataset, and - either/or the dASIS and P314K dataset.

+### Paleoclimate data

+The paleoclimate data was obtained from the PANGAEA and NOAA archives.
+Many of the data not available in these archives was digitized from the graphics in the original publication.
+All data sources are cited in the supplementary material.

+If you use the combined dataset provided here, we ask you to cite this publication, and -- if highlighting a particular source -- also the original dataset.